devjldp/blackout-pirates/README.md

 # Blackout Pirates

-Blackout Pirates is a fictional e-commerce site that offers ticket purchasing services for concerts of the fictional rock band Blackout Pirates.
+Blackout Pirates is a fictional e-commerce site that offers ticket-purchasing services for concerts of the fictional rock band Blackout Pirates.

 Users have the option to register before completing their ticket purchase.